 Term deposits are presented as cash equivalents if they have a maturity of three months or less from the date of acquisition and are repayable with 24 hours notice with no loss of interest.
-See note 20 (Error!
-Reference s ource not found. for the Group's other accounting policies on cash and cash equivalents.
+See note 21 for the Group's other accounting policies on cash and cash equivalents.